OntoRep/COncORDE/README.md

 EDXL vocabulary is kept separate from incident model to allow independen development of those and better separate what is specific to COncORDE and what is defined by EDXL standard.

-Molelling of incidents treats participants as somebody or a resource participating in a incident specific role.
+Modeling of incidents treats participants as somebody or a resource participating in a incident specific role.
 A role needed in incident can be defined before actual person, organization or resource to fulfill the role has been identified.

 Decision making support in incident model relies on prov-o ontology so that quite refined proveneance information can be modelled.
 Prov-o is quite complex ontology so in typical use cases it might be better to select a subset of prov-o properties to clarify processing.